 Financial contributions are also welcome to fund extra Mathematics and Physical Science lessons, especially for those students who join us from under-resourced schools where tuition in mathematics and physical science is below expectations.

-The Lawhill Maritime Centre also welcomes individuals who are willing to volunteer their time to assist the Centre.
+The STS Lawhill Maritime Centre also welcomes individuals who are willing to volunteer their time to assist the Centre.

 See the WISHLIST below for a list of our current requirements/needs.

 B-BBEE POINT S/TAX INCENTIVES